 Price: certain areas allow free admission; $15 adult admission

 The permanent collections are free to enter during the last hour of each day.
 Additionally, admission is free to de Young on the first Tuesday of every month.
-For more free and reduced ticket opportunities check here.
+For more free and reduced ticket opportunities are listed on the de Young website.

 Admission to the de Young museum also provides same-day access to their sister museum the Legion of Honor in Lincoln Park.